MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

 ## Request an Information Protection Integration Agreement (IPIA)

-Before you can release an application developed with MIP, you must apply for and complete a formal agreement with Microsoft.
+Before you can release an application developed with MIP to the public, you must apply for and complete a formal agreement with Microsoft.

+> [!NOTE]
+> This agreement is not required for applications that are intended only for internal use.

 1. Obtain your IPIA by sending an email to [IPIA@microsoft.com](mailto:IPIA@microsoft.com?subject=Requesting%20IPIA%20for%20<company-name>) with the following information: